Azure-Samples/azure-intelligent-edge-patterns/Research/Curbside_pickup/Readme.md

 # On Building and Deploying LVA-ALPR
-Repo for curbside pick-up demo using ALPR models in LVA platform.
+Repo for curbside pick-up demo using ALPR models in Live Video Analytics platform.

 ## Specification